Common tabular operations in pandas#

 Table join using pandas .merge()#

-In the following, we first read the precipitation data from Kumpula, and then join this data with the DataFrame containing the average temperature data.
-Merging two DataFrames together based on a common key (or multiple keys) can be done easily with pandas using the .merge() -function.
-The column which represents the key can be specified with parameter on, if the key column is identical in both DataFrames.
-In our case, the columns containing the common values between the DataFrames are named differently.
-Hence, we need to specify separately the key for the left DataFrame using parameter left_on, and parameter right_on for the right DataFrame accordingly.
+In the following example, we first read some precipitation data for the Kumpula weather station and then join this data with the DataFrame containing the average temperature data we have worked with.
+Merging two DataFrame objects together based on a common key (or multiple keys) can be done easily with pandas using the .merge() function.
+The column that represents the key can be specified using the on parameter if the key column is identical in both DataFrame objects.
+In our case, the DataFrame columns containing common values have different names.
+Thus, we need to separately specify the key for the left DataFrame using the parameter left_on and use the parameter right_on for the right DataFrame.

 # Read precipitation data and show first rows